 Great storytelling from Allegro, a Polish website.
 The ending is very heart-warming.
 Millions of views so far, lots of tears for sure.

-Anuncio Lotería from Portugal
+Anuncio Lotería from Spain

 Every year, there is a lottery just before Christmas, Anuncio Lotería de Navidad 2016.
 The last few years, they have done some great ads with deep story telling.
 This year, the ad tells a sweet story of a grandmother who catches the winning number on TV from a few years ago, believing she has won this year’s lottery.
 Very cute that the family goes along with it as she moves through the village.
 Nice ending.